 As a result, no one knew for certain that traces of NNK would be found in nonsmokers exposed to tobacco smoke in nonlaboratory situations.

-In addition, Hecht's research will make it possible to accurately measure how much exposure people have had to tobacco's cancer-causing chemicals, said Dr. Curtis Harris, chief of the Laboratory of Human Carcinogenesis at the National Institutes of Health.
+In addition, his research will make it possible to accurately measure how much exposure people have had to the cancer-causing chemicals in tobacco, said Dr. Curtis Harris, chief of the Laboratory of Human Carcinogenesis at the National Institutes of Health.
 A key aspect of the work was figuring out how to detect and measure a metabolite, or breakdown product, of NNK.
 Finding it in the urine "means that NNK got into the lungs, into the bloodstream, was metabolized by enzymes and just a portion of it was excreted in the urine," Harris said.